-Located behind the centerfield bleachers, the walk-in @Café (pronounced At Café) will serve as a gathering spot for fans during the game who want to follow the worldwide social media chatter about the team, players, coaches and all things related to the #SFGiants and Major League Baseball.
+Located behind the centerfield bleachers, the walk-in @Café (pronounced At Café) serves as a gathering spot for fans during the game who want to follow the worldwide social media chatter about the team, players, coaches and all things related to the #SFGiants and Major League Baseball.
 AT&T Park is one of the most socially engaged venues in the world, and fans are able to see the social conversation in real-time as well as view their own tweets and photos sent via Instagram.

-AT&T Park was designed for all of our guests to enjoy.
-However, there are certain areas of the park that can only be accessed with a designated ticket.
-Guests should keep their ticket stubs with them at all times to avoid any confusion as they enjoy the ballpark and its amenities.
-Following are the various ballpark seating areas and designated access requirements:
+AT&T Park was designed for all of our guests to enjoy; however, there are certain areas of the park that can only be accessed with a designated ticket.
+Guests should keep their ticket with them at all times to avoid any confusion as they enjoy the ballpark and its amenities.
+The following are the various ballpark seating areas and designated access requirements:

 The Giants are committed to providing every guest, including those with vision, hearing, mobility or other disabilities, with a comfortable and enjoyable experience at AT&T Park.

 More than 40,000 people visit AT&T Park on game days, increasing the likelihood that someone will experience sudden cardiac arrest.
 AT&T Park is the nation's first major league ballpark to implement a public access defibrillation program that protects both players and guests.
 California law requires that authorized AED users undergo a six-hour training session before using the devices.
 A total of 24 AEDs (Automated External Defibrillators) have been installed throughout the ballpark.
 AEDs are strategically placed 1.5 minutes apart from each other.
 Prominent overhead signage denotes each AED location.
 Each location houses an alarmed cabinet with AED and first aid kit.

 ALCOHOLIC BEVERAGE POLICY